 The National Cancer Institute Found the program that is outlined in this book to be more than twice as effective as standard programs when it comes to helping smokers quit for 18 months.

-26. The Healthy Habit Revolution: Create Better Habits in 5 Minutes a Day by Derek Doepker
+26. The Healthy Habit Revolution by Derek Doepker

 Doepker argues that people may be taking the wrong approach to changing their lives or staying motivated.
 He teaches that people are not using the correct proven scientific methods to change their behaviors and their habits.
 They are changing their habits based on gut feeling of what is, “right”.